bencooperjamin/xlmentoringwxh/README.md

 ### Structure

-The navigation route will be linear and will encourage users to go on a journey to learn about the work the charity does, the benefits to young people, read about the charity, view some of the events and past accolades and then opportunity to contact the charity for more information.
+The navigation route will be linear and will encourage users to go on a journey to learn about the work the charity does, the benefits to young people and then opportunity to contact the charity for more information.
 This will be the order that the pages appear in the navigation bar.

 <sup><sub>[*Back to top*](#contents)</sup></sub>